elastest/elastest.io-docs/docs/tutorials/using-ems-to-build-tests-with-dynamic-info.md

 </div>
 </div>

-Suppose we have a webserver and want to assess that when a client is downloading a file and then a second one starts a download too, then the bandwidth consumption roughly doubles.
+This tutorial aims to show the basic concepts and principles of the Elastest Monitoring Service, and its intended use.
+You can check the documentation of this service following this [link](/test-services/ems/).

+In this example, we will use Elastest to assess that a webserver -- the System under Test -- is able to serve multiple clients, and uses as much bandwitdh as possible when doing so.

+In particular, our TJob will start one download of a large file at the beginning of the test, and after some time, it will start a second one.
+The test passes if the bandwidth consumption with two downloads in parallel roughly doubles the bandwidth consumption with only one download going on.

-The ElasTest infrastructure provides us the means to extract data from the server automatically, and we can use the EMS to organize and process this data according to our desired property.
+The ElasTest infrastructure provides us with the means to extract data from the server running the test automatically.
+We use this feature to collect the network activity, which we will analyse in the EMS.

-The following example is **already included in ElasTest** within the project **`EMS Example`**, although we are going to explain how to create it.
+This example is **shipped along with ElasTest** within the project **`EMS Example`**, but we are going to explain how to create it.

-**If you like see the documentation of EMS click in this** [link](/test-services/ems/)

-<h4 class="small-subtitle">The Sut</h4>
+<h4 class="small-subtitle">The System under Test</h4>

-For this example we will use a well-known webserver, nginx.
+Our SuT is [nginx](https://www.nginx.com/), a well-known webserver.
-The SuT configuration is the following:
+The configuration of the System under Test in elastest is as follows:
 -   **SuT Name**: **`nginx`**
--   Select **`Deployed By Elastest`**
+-   Select **`Deployed by Elastest`**
 -   Select **`With Docker Compose`**
 -   **Docker Compose**: